-- a.
-DCSP.
-OSBA is responsible for administering the program aspects of the On-site Consultation Program, reviewing all components of the Cooperative Agreement Application and identifying any program deficiencies that need to be rectified before granting approval. - b.
+- aspects of the On-site Consultation Program, reviewing all components of the Cooperative Agreement Application and identifying any program deficiencies that need to be rectified before granting approval. - b.
 DAP.
 The Division of Grants Management within DAP is responsible for reviewing all financial documents for accuracy, posting funding award levels in the Payment Management System, transmitting the award letters to each recipient, and administering the financial aspects of the Cooperative Agreement. - 2.
 Regional Offices.
-Throughout the application and review process, the Regional Administrator (RA) remains the point of contact with the Project.
-RAs will provide assistance and negotiate the proposed Consultation Project activity levels with the On-site Consultation Project Manager.
-Each Regional Consultation Project Officer should coordinate with the National Office personnel assigned to review the Consultation Annual Project Plan (CAPP) for Projects under their jurisdiction to ensure a timely review and approval.
-By August 22, 2012, RAs must submit to the National Office a transmittal memorandum for each Cooperative Agreement application within their jurisdiction, reflecting recommendations for either approval or disapproval of the application after it has been submitted through Grants.gov.
-In addition, the transmittal memorandum must reflect the Region's assessment of any unresolved issues in the application and their recommendations along with specific suggested language for any restrictions which should be placed on the Cooperative Agreement.
-The memorandum should be based on the Region's review of the final application submitted via Grants.gov. - 3.
-States.
-On-site Consultation Project Managers are responsible for facilitating discussions with the Regional Office regarding the content of the CAPP.
-On-site Consultation Project Managers are also responsible for completing and submitting the On-site Consultation Agreement Application in a timely manner. - VI.
-State Impact.
-States and U.S. Territories operating Cooperative Agreements under Section 21(d) of the OSH Act are required to follow the instructions outlined in this Notice. - VII.
-Significant Changes. - A. Appendix F has been updated to include Projected Program Activities listed within the Emphasis Industries noted in the FY 2012 Operating Plan. - B. DAP is responsible for all Information Technology. - VIII.
-Required Application Components.
-On-site Consultation Project Managers must ensure that all required application components are completed, approved by their RA, and submitted via Grants.gov on or before the application due date.
-A checklist of the required documents for the Agreement application package is provided in Appendix B.
+Throughout the application and review process, the Regional Administrator (RA) remains the point of contact with the Project. - a.
+The Regional Office will provide assistance and negotiate the proposed Consultation Project activity levels with the On-site Consultation Project Manager. - b.
+Each Regional Consultation Project Officer should coordinate with the National Office personnel assigned to review the Consultation Annual Project Plan (CAPP) for Projects under their jurisdiction to resolve all issues prior to authorizing the state's submission of the electronic grant application package to minimize the need for replacement pages and expedite approval of the application. - c.
+The Regional Office should discuss all identified issues with the appropriate staff in DCSP and DAP prior to final resolution with the State. - d.
+By August 22, 2014, the RA must submit a memorandum to the Directors of DAP and DCSP for each Cooperative Agreement application within their jurisdiction, reflecting recommendations for approval or disapproval of the funding application.
+The memorandum should be based on the Region's review of the final electronic application package submitted by the Project via Grants.gov, and must reflect the Region's assessment of any unresolved issues in the application.
+If an appropriate state response has not been received prior to processing in the National Office, specific suggested language should also be included for any restrictions to be placed in the Cooperative Agreement award letter. - e.
+The RA must assure that the Project's application submission meets all requirements and contains all properly completed forms and documents required by these instructions and that any subsequent replacement pages are submitted to the National Office. - f.
+The Regional Office does not need to forward a copy of the electronic application package.
+DCSP and DAP can access the applications in DOL E-Grants.